AdobeDocs/campaign-classic.en/help/workflow/using/monitoring-workflow-execution.md

 * **[!UICONTROL Failed]**: lists all failed workflows.
 * **[!UICONTROL Start Pending]**: lists all workflows that are waiting to be started by the operationMgt process.
 This view is available with the **Marketing campaigns** package only (see [Installing Campaign standard packages](../../installation/using/installing-campaign-standard-packages.md)).

-   >[!NOTE]
-   >
-   >Pending worklows can also be displayed using the prefedefined filter available in all workflow-type folders.

 ![](assets/workflow-monitoring-views.png)

 By default, these views are accessible in the **[!UICONTROL Audit]** folder.
 However, you can recreate them at the location of your choice in the folders tree.
 This way, they will be available to standard users with no administration right.